Back To Search Results

 Scapholunate Dissociation

-Patients with scapholunate dissociation have a better prognosis if treated early, before the onset of degenerative changes.
-In 1 study, 83% of patients who received treatment within 3 months of a scapholunate ligament tear remained symptom-free and maintained scapholunate joint reduction over a 7-year follow-up period.[34][38]
-Similar results were found in a separate study that demonstrated lower failure rates and improved functional outcomes in patients receiving operative treatment for acute injuries compared to chronic injuries.[32]
+Patients with scapholunate dissociation have a better prognosis if treated before the onset of degenerative changes.
+One study revealed that 83% of patients who received treatment within 3 months of a scapholunate ligament tear remained asymptomatic and maintained scapholunate joint reduction over a 7-year follow-up period.[39][46]
+Similar results were found in another study that demonstrated lower failure rates and improved functional outcomes in patients receiving operative treatment for acute injuries compared to chronic injuries.[35]
+Ligament reconstruction has been shown to offer satisfactory pain relief and functional outcomes; however, residual wrist stiffness and decreased grip strength remain challenges.

 Lunotriquetral Dissociation

 Patients with acute lunotriquetral ligament injuries who undergo arthroscopic debridement can expect symptomatic improvement, especially if there is only a partial tear.
-Patients with chronic injuries are more likely to require some type of procedure, as a prior study demonstrated that only 25% of patients with chronic injuries had symptom improvement with immobilization.[39]
-Lunotriquetral arthrodesis is associated with higher complication and re-operation rates than ligament reconstruction.[40]
-These complications include non-union and ulnocarpal impaction.
+Patients with chronic injuries are more likely to require a procedure.
+A study demonstrated that only 25% of patients with chronic injuries had symptom improvement with immobilization.[47]
+Lunotriquetral arthrodesis is associated with higher complication and re-operation rates than ligament reconstruction.[48]
+Complications include non-union and ulnocarpal impaction.

 Complications